plausible/website/_posts/2024-11-07-how-to-analyze-your-landing-pages-in-plausible.md

 ---
 layout: post
-title: How to analyze your landing pages in Plausible?
+title: How to analyze top landing pages and exit pages on your website?
-description: How to use Top Pages, Entry, and Exit Page reports to get real insights into visitor behaviour.
+description: How do I see the pages that most visitors land on, the top pages people use before exiting, for marketing analysis.
 slug: analyzing-landing-pages
 date: 2024-11-07T12:26:44.804Z
 author: hricha-shandily